Institute of FAME, Inc.

 Twenty-seven U.S. states now mandate personal-finance graduation requirements, and federal-level financial-education programming reaches an even larger audience through CFPB and state-DOE-coordinated curricula.
 The policy-mandate momentum has materially outpaced the research base on whether curriculum-level interventions actually predict adult financial outcomes — savings rates, credit-management capability, retirement-readiness, financial-stress resilience.

 The Institute of FAME funds research that closes that measurement-evidence gap.
-The institute's flagship instrument-development program — the Maturity Type Indicator (MTI) — is one of the few institutionally-owned, bond-anchored behavioral instruments developed specifically for financial-decision-making contexts, currently in Phase 1 validation under FAME's research program.
-Once validated, MTI is licensed to qualifying state-DOE, educator-research, and consumer-research partners on equivalent terms.
+The institute's flagship behavioral-measurement program — the Maturity Type Indicator (MTI) — is one of the few institutionally-owned, bond-anchored behavioral instruments built specifically for financial-decision-making contexts: rigorous measurement designed to be shared with the field, not locked inside any single product.

 Evidence base